CadenFinley/CJsShell/README.md

 # CJ's Shell

-> **WARNING**: CJ's Shell is not a 100% POSIX compliant shell.
-I also would not use it as your primary shell script interpreter.
+> **WARNING**: CJ's Shell is not a 100% POSIX compliant shell yet. (like 95%) I also would not use it as your primary shell script interpreter for super complex tasks.
 It is also super cool and you will never want to use another shell again.

 ## Quick Install (Recommended)